-Just half an hour’s drive from Birmingham, this fantastic agility community offers sessions for all abilities and you can progress from level 1 – level 7.
+Just half an hour’s drive from Birmingham, this fantastic agility community offers sessions for all abilities, and you can progress from level 1 – to level 7.
 You can book a block of 5 sessions for just £30.
 Dawn, the trainer, has competed in the sport for many years and is also a competitive judge

 4. Dog Agility Training in Liverpool

 THE PAWFECT RETREAT